 The most important piece of running gear to invest in is a great pair of sneakers.
 You might find the choice overwhelming at first, but a good place to start is booking yourself in for a gait analysis at a reputable sports store.
 They will assess your running and give you invaluable advice on your running style and pronation (the way your foot rolls inwards when it strikes the ground) and recommend the best shoe for you taking into consideration your running goals and any previous injuries.

 It’s worth investing in running socks as opposed to wearing your usual socks, as they’ll be made from a breathable, quick-drying fabric and have extra padding in the areas that take the most impact – mainly your heel, foot arch and toes.

-It’s also essential for women to get a sports bra for running – no matter what size you are – to avoid breast pain.
+It’s also essential for women to get a good sports bra for running – no matter what size you are – to avoid breast pain.
 Research published in Human Movement Science showed that not wearing the correct sports bra can significantly restrict a runner's range of movement.

 We would recommend wearing comfortable sports clothes, ensuring that you layer up with thin breathable layers in the winter to remain warm without overheating.
 It’s also worth considering a lightweight water bottle to keep yourself hydrated through your runs.

 It’s easy to rush headlong into a hardcore training program without considering how it will affect your routine in the long-term.
 Unfortunately, this can easily lead to disillusionment, with runners breaking their habit before its fully formed.
 No matter whether you find treadmill running easier than outdoor running or vice versa, try to create a realistic training plan that will help you stay on track and make progress.

 We would recommend finding a plan that’s ambitious, but is a realistic goal.
 Some examples include the popular Couch to 5K programme, building up to a 10k, or finding a beginners marathon plan such as the popular training app from runner and sports writer Hal Higdon.